Canon G1 X vs Panasonic LX100

-The Canon PowerShot G1 X and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in January 2012 and September 2014.
+The Canon PowerShot G1 X and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were officially introduced, respectively, in January 2012 and September 2014.
 Both the G1X and the LX100 are fixed lens compact cameras that are based on an 1.5-inch (G1X) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 14.2 megapixel, whereas the Panasonic provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 14.2 megapixels, whereas the Panasonic provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X vs Panasonic LX100

 An illustration of the physical size and weight of the Canon G1 X and the Panasonic LX100 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (20 percent) than the Canon G1 X. Moreover, the LX100 is markedly lighter (26 percent) than the G1X.
 In this context, it is worth noting that neither the G1X nor the LX100 are weather-sealed.